You can appeal a suspension on one or more of the reasons outlined below:

 - The suspension was not appropriate under the Safe and Supportive Schools Resolution (e.g., suspension solely for defiance/disruption, for suspensions that are not mandatory or allowed by law for a first offense, the suspension was issued prior to documentation and use of alternatives to suspension).

 If the suspension is overturned all records of the suspension will be removed from your child's file.
 Your child will still need to serve the suspension while the appeal is being heard.
 To file an appeal, you can write a letter to the Assistant Superintendent for your school with your child's name, birthdate and school; the suspension date and reason for the suspension; and an explanation of the reason(s) above support your appeal.
-Alternatively, you can fill out an Appeal of Suspension form that can be obtained on the SFUSD website or can be mailed or emailed to you by your school.
+Alternatively, you can fill out an Appeal of Suspension form that can be accessed on the SFUSD website or can be mailed or emailed to you by your school.
 The Asst.
 Superintendent will contact you within 30 days of submission of your letter/form, and will then decide whether to uphold or overturn the suspension.
 You will have the right to appeal this decision to the Board of Education within 30 days of the decision if you are not satisfied with the resolution.

 Suspension Appeals must be filed within one year of the suspension.